 Nine tips for tackling late payments

-The amount owed to SMEs by customers who fail to pay their bills on time is staggering.
-Although there have been government-led attempts to tackle the scourge of late payments, SMEs continue to suffer.
+The percentage of late payments by customers is staggering and, although there have been government-led attempts to tackle the scourge of late payments, SMEs continue to suffer.

 1. Know your customers